 Your ESG investing questions answered

 During the webinar, we also polled the audience and learned that more than 40% had no prior familiarity with ESG investing.
 Due to that, we thought it could be helpful to include some of the questions and answers we covered in the webinar (you can listen until the end as well).

 Q: Could you give an example of the concept of inclusions and exclusions screening?

 A: If we are looking at the “E” for environmental, there are data point screenings, for example, on the recycling programs in place at a business.
 Those stocks would get a higher ESG rating based on what they are doing with those recycling programs.
-If we look at the “G” for governance, we have software where we can screen for the percentage of females or diversity on a board of directors, and stocks with a higher ESG rating would be those with more women and diversity are their boards.
+If we look at the “G” for governance, we have software where we can screen for the percentage of females or diversity on a board of directors, and stocks with a higher ESG rating would be those with more women and diversity on their boards.

 Q: What defines affordable housing when it comes to ESG?